 I would like a family member to access your Adult Residential Services at St Elizabeth’s.
 What do I need to do next?

-We recommend you have an informal chat with our Admissions Officer, who will give you all the information you need.
+We recommend you have an informal chat with our Admissions team, who will give you all the information you need.
 Alternatively, you can complete an application form to get the ball rolling.
 Please note this is the first step in the process and does not necessarily mean you are guaranteed a placement.
-Everything can be discussed in confidence with our Admissions Officer.
+Everything can be discussed in confidence with our Admissions team.

 What is the criteria for accessing your Adult Residential Services?